Bick95/beliefmaker/logic_implementation.md

 ### Overview

 The Kripke model is represented in our system as an object of class `Kripke`.
-Like a Kripke model, this object has variables for the real world, the accessibility relation, the valuation, and the states.
+Like a Kripke model, this object has variables for the real world, the accessibility relations, the valuations, and the states.
 Unlike a Kripke model, the object also has variables for the agents and the propositions that are in the language.
 Only `real_world`, `R`, and `V` are provided by the user.
 The other variables are inferred: